browserengineering/book/book/animations.md

         self.node = node
 ```

-Next we need a `draw` draw.
+Next we need a `draw` method.
 This only does something for visual effect
 subclasses:

 ``` {.python}